Maranta leuconeura: Description

 The specific epithet leuconeura means "white-veined", referring to the leaves.
 The leaves have a habit of lying flat during the day, and folding in an erect position at night as if in prayer for evening vespers, hence the common name "prayer plant".
 This behaviour is an example of a diurnal rhythm.

-Small, white flowers appear during the growing season, although this is rarely observed in houseplants and the flowers are not of particular value in comparison to the attractive foliage.
+Small, white to purple flowers appear during the growing season, although this is not always observed in houseplants and the flowers may not be considered significant in comparison to the attractive foliage.
 The broad leaves of the plant are oval, two-color, greenish and fairly shiny.
-There are spots on both sides of the leaf medium, the color of which varies depending on the variety.
-The spots may be light green, green, brownish or dark gray.
+There are patches on both sides of the leaf medium, the color of which varies depending on the variety.
+The patches may be light green, green, brownish or dark gray.
 Medium color also varies by variety.
 The undersides of the leaves are variable, ranging from a light green, common in M. leuconeura var. kerchoveana, to a deep red, common in M. leuconeura var. erythroneura.
 Roots are shallow.

+Flowers, although small, are interesting in that they have a trigger mechanism, closing the entrance to the flower quickly with a curling appendage, which both deposits and collects pollen in one motion, and only triggers once per flower, as for others in this plant family.
+Flowers open in the morning, one or two at a time per cassette, and wilt in the evening, falling off if not pollinated.
+Each capsule may contain ten or so flowers, so a capsule may last over a week with daily flowers.
+Each flower stalk has two capsules, one below the other.